AT GENAN WE AIM FOR SUSTAINABILITY AND TO HELP CREATE A GREENER PLANET

 Genan launched a cryogenic milling R&D project in 2011.
 In 2015, production of cryogenic powder was started up in Viborg.
 Genan now supplies ultra-fine rubber powder of uniformly high quality that can be used in the manufacture of new tires.
 Genan is a pioneer that offers authentic cradle-to-cradle tire recycling.

 In 2014, with an ambition to advance material recycling of scrap tires in the most beneficial way, environmentally as well as economically, Genan expanded operations with its first non-European plant.
 Genan opened the world’s largest tire recycling plant in Houston, Texas, USA, boasting an impressive 100,000 MT input capacity a year.

-In 2017, Genan launched its most recent product innovation: GENAN SAFE rubber pellets, uniform in shape and size and ideal for shock-absorbing playground base layers.
+In 2017, Genan launched the product GENAN PELLETS, rubber pellets uniform in shape and size and ideal for shock-absorbing playground base layers.

 30 YEARS OF RECYCLING EXPERIENCE

 1990 VIBORG Production started in Viborg, Denmark – intake capacity: 35,000 MT/year

 2003 ORANIENBURG Production started at new plant in Oranienburg, Berlin, Germany – intake capacity: 65,000 MT/year

 2008 DORSTEN Production started at new plant in Dorsten, NRW, Germany – intake capacity: 70,000 MT/year

 2010 KAMMLACH Production started at new plant in Kammlach, Bayern, Germany – intake capacity: 70,000 MT/year